Everything You Need to Know About Section 889 Compliance

 Exiger’s supply chain risk management solution is an example of a program that can help identify potentially blacklisted items, even those buried deep within your supply chain.

-Ensure Your Section 889 Compliance With Exiger
+Ensure Your Section 889 Compliance with Exiger

 Exiger’s supply chain risk management solution helps mitigate regulatory, criminal and reputational risk in your vendor population, reduces operational friction and cost in onboarding and refreshing vendors, hardens your suppliers’ cyber vulnerabilities in a collaborative manner, predicts operational disruption and creates a more resilient vendor ecosystem.

-The DDIQ platform provides AI-driven due diligence using thousands of data sources to surface, filter and categorize risk.
+Exiger’s award-winning DDIQ platform provides AI-driven due diligence using thousands of data sources to surface, filter and categorize risk.
 Exiger has also built an 889 Watchlist, which clients can use to screen their vendor lists against the full set of ever-changing subsidiaries that could be considered covered companies.
 The Section 889 list was purpose-built to support our government agency clients and is now available for commercial use.

 Contact us today to get started with your complimentary live report.